Healing begins with an aromatic bath and a daily massage.

 - 1 drop vetiver

-Do you have a favorite essential oil blend for the bath?
+Do you have a favourite essential oil blend for the bath?